wsingleton/the-shell-game/README.md

 Once complete, allocate an AWS EC2 t2.micro instance and store the provided pem file in a safe place.
 Connect using `ssh` to the instance and configure the AWS CLI using the `aws configure` command, use the access keys obtained from earlier.
 This will allow you to run key generation/deletion commands from your EC2 instance.

 Run the `tsg-setup.sh` script, providing you private key file and the instance connection string (e.g. `ec2-user@<EC2-IP>`).
-This script will use `ssh` t connect to your EC2 instance and copy a tarball from the hosted TSG S3 bucket.
+This script will use `ssh` to connect to your EC2 instance and copy a tarball from the hosted TSG S3 bucket.
 This tarball will be unpacked, leaving the following items in the home directory of your EC2 instance:

 - `keys/`: Directory used for storing keys of generated users